ezQuake/ezquake.github.io-OBSOLETE/docs/guides/voice-support.md

 ### Requirements

-To receive voice you need the following:
+For full voice support you need the following:

 - ezQuake 3.0.2, compiled with SDL 2.0.5
 - Using a sound driver SDL 2.0.5 has recording support for (alsa, directsound, pulseaudio, winmm)